VOLUME 2 PART 1: THE SECOND LEIPZIG CYCLE 1724-5.

 6 final statement of the chorale in four-part harmony, instruments doubling.

 The sense of balance and proportion is obvious.
 The choir begins and closes the work, separated by two pairs of aria/recitative combinations.
 All four voices are employed as soloists in the arias and recitatives.
-However, within this broad template, adaptations could be made to accommodate the needs of different texts, resources and occasions.
+However, within this broad template, adaptations could be made to accommodate the needs of different texts, resources and specific days of the church year.

 NB In this volume the chorale from which each of the chorale/cantatas is developed is quoted at the beginning of the essay and may be heard by clicking on the icon.